JillianHebert/A-Primer-on-Quantile-Regression-for-Epidemiologists/README.md

 # Repository Content

-- `README.md`: This file with an explination of the workshop.
+- `README.md`: This file with an explanation of the workshop.
-- `R_QR`: An example R file implimenting quantile regression in R.
+- `R_QR`: An example R file implementing quantile regression in R.
-- `STATA_QR`: An example Do file implimenting quantile regression in STATA.
+- `STATA_QR`: An example Do file implementing quantile regression in STATA.

+Note that no datasets will be made available on this repository due to data usage restrictions.
+All data can be accessed through the Health and Retirement Study (HRS) public survey files.

 # References

+Health and Retirement Study, (Tracker and RAND) public use dataset.
+Produced and distributed by the University of Michigan with funding from the National Institute on Aging (grant number NIA U01AG009740).
+Ann Arbor, MI, (2023).

 R Core Team (2021).
 R: A language and environment for statistical computing.
 R Foundation for Statistical Computing, Vienna, Austria.
 URL https://www.R-project.org/

-# Contact Informaiton
+# Contact Information

 Aayush Khadka aayush.khadka@ucsf.edu
 Department of Family and Community Medicine, University of California, San Francisco